AREAS OF ACTION

 Economic autonomy is a priority objective for gender equality and has been since the equal pay provision in the Treaty of Rome, the core of European action to promote gender equality.
 Still, almost 60 years later, throughout the EU, women earn less than men and progress in closing the gender gap is surprisingly slow.
 For the 34 countries included in the European Working Conditions Survey (Eurofound) the monthly gender pay gap amounts to around 23.8%.
 This is explained by vertical and horizontal segregation.
 When added to existing inequalities in employment and activity rate this contributes to maintain women in an inferior situation to men in terms of financial resources and economic situation.
 As a result, women on average are also more likely than men to be at-risk-of-poverty, especially older women who benefit lower pensions due to irregular and shorter periods of employment.
 It impacts also on their power to negotiate an equal status within the household and on the quality of their work (measured by flexibility at work, health and safety and training).

 Gender5+ considers that the EU has been proactive in terms of promoting gender-equal working time, flexible work, incentives for the division of unpaid work within a couple, and employment-friendly, and accessible childcare.
 This should already improve women’s access to economic autonomy.
 Moreover, the European Gender equality index (EIGE) and in particular its work, money and time indicators offer a unique instrument to feed debates, monitor the situation and encourage progress.
 The contribution of the European Social Fund in enhancing women’s employment has been crucial over the past years.
-In the period 2014-2020 it adopted the dual approach by (a) promoting gender equality through mainstreaming and (b) supporting specific targeted actions aiming at sustainable participation and progress of women in employment by combating the feminisation of poverty, reducing gender-based segregation and gender stereotypes in the labour market and in education/training, promoting reconciliation of work and personal life for all and equal sharing of care responsibilities between men and women..
+It adopted the dual approach by (a) promoting gender equality through mainstreaming and (b) supporting specific targeted actions aiming at sustainable participation and progress of women in employment by combating the feminisation of poverty, reducing gender-based segregation and gender stereotypes in the labor market and in education/training, promoting reconciliation of work and personal life for all and equal sharing of care responsibilities between men and women.

 WOMEN FOR A SUSTAINABLE ENVIRONMENT